bm1125/bm1125.github.io/_posts/2020-08-29-manhattan-2-1-2-betting-strategy.md

 ![manhattan-2-1-2-vs-regular-bets](/assets/sim-results.png)

 So I guess the average outcome of the non-strategy is actually better, but we can see the heavy tails of the 2-1-2 strategy.
 Now I think the 2-1-2 strategy biggest advantage is that it is much more exciting than regular betting.
-Think about adding up to your stake everytime you win compared to having the same stake over and over again.
+I think about adding up to your stake everytime you win compared to having the same stake over and over again.
-Besides, if I'm going to the casino I am not opting for an average result.